Wild West Comedy Show: 30 Days and 30 Nights – Hollywood to the Heartland

-Wild West Comedy Show: 30 Days and 30 Nights – Hollywood to the Heartland is a comedy documentary film directed by Ari Sandel and follows the 30-day comedy tour of several stand up comedians.
+Wild West Comedy Show: 30 Days and 30 Nights – Hollywood to the Heartland is a comedy documentary film directed by Ari Sandel that follows the 30-day comedy tour of several stand up comedians.
 It premiered September 8, 2006, at the Toronto International Film Festival.
 It opened in wide release in the United States on February 8, 2008.

 Synopsis

 The documentary follows the month-long live comedy variety tour of Vince Vaughn and four stand-up comedians in the spirit of Wild West shows.
 Vaughn picked four comedians from The Comedy Store in Los Angeles (Ahmed Ahmed, John Caparulo, Bret Ernst and Sebastian Maniscalco) for the tour.
 The tour began September 12, 2005 in Hollywood at the Music Box Theater and spanned 30 shows over 30 consecutive nights in 30 cities across the United States.
 Vince Vaughn acts as emcee and performs improv sketches with surprise guests.
 The comedians traveled over 6,000 miles on their tour and included stops in the Western, Southern, and Midwestern states.
 The film highlights their performances on-stage and contains interviews with the various comedians.